Join Order Benchmark API

 Bases: BaseBenchmark

-This class provides an implementation of the Join Order Benchmark, including data generation and access to complex join queries for cardinality estimation and join order optimization testing.
+This class provides access to the canonical JOB data package and complex join queries for cardinality estimation and join-order optimization testing.

 Reference: Viktor Leis et al. “How Good Are Query Optimizers, Really?”